We’re reader-supported. When you buy through links on our site, we may earn a commission at no cost to you.

 Also, video editing is a way to document events or special occasions.
 Personal videos are increasingly popular.
 You can turn average footage into a great video.
 And being able to edit the footage into a cohesive story is a way to preserve memories.

 Learning video editing can be a fun and satisfying hobby.
 There are countless ways to be creative with video editing, and the possibilities are only limited by one’s imagination.
+It’s one of those skills that comes in handy in both your personal and professional life.

 Our top picks for video editing courses: